Phil Keoghan: Television

-While completing a TV cameraman apprenticeship, Keoghan successfully auditioned for the New Zealand children's show Spot On at age 19.
-After a series of further presenter work in New Zealand television, including as a reporter on That's Fairly Interesting, he, at 23, and his wife Louise left for the United States after his show Keoghan's Heroes was picked up by a U.S. network.
+While completing a TV cameraman apprenticeship, Keoghan successfully auditioned for the New Zealand children's show Spot On in 1988.
+After a series of further presenter work in New Zealand television, including as a reporter on That's Fairly Interesting, he, at 23, and his wife Louise left for the United States after his show Keoghan's Heroes was picked up by an American network.

 Keoghan originally auditioned for the host of Survivor.
 Though he made the shortlist, the CBS network ultimately chose Jeff Probst for Survivor, and offered Keoghan the hosting duties for The Amazing Race.
 Keoghan has been host for the show from its inception and also serves as a producer.
 He currently has a contract extending for "several years" following The Amazing Race 18 in 2011 that will allow him to also develop other shows for CBS.
-In a 2002 interview, he admitted that his pay for a single episode of The Amazing Race is more than an entire year on Spot On.
+In a 2002 interview, Keoghan admitted that his pay for a single episode of The Amazing Race is more than an entire year on Spot On.

 Shortly after the February 2011 Christchurch earthquake, Keoghan visited his hometown to ensure his family was safe but also to record segments for The Early Show to implore viewers to provide aid to the New Zealand Red Cross and to promote continued tourism, a fundamental part of New Zealand's economy, to the country.
 At the same time, he participated in recording Air New Zealand's new safety video for its domestic jet fleet.
 Keoghan has hosted over 1,000 different programme episodes.

 In June 2010, it was announced that Keoghan would host and produce a new reality series about the Velux 5 Oceans Race.

-He told TMZ in 2010 that during the 10th season of The Amazing Race he was detained in Ukraine for two days until the U.S. ambassador in Ukraine intervened to free him.
+Keoghan told TMZ in 2010 that during the 10th season of The Amazing Race he was detained in Ukraine for two days until the U.S. ambassador in Ukraine intervened to free him.

 Keoghan hosted National Geographic Explorer starting in the show's 11th season, to start airing in 2018.
 According to Keoghan, he had wanted to produce for Explorer and he and his wife-to-be had even filmed and submitted a pitch tape to the show's production at that time.